camunda/camunda-docs/docs/self-managed/optimize-deployment/configuration/logging.md

 _INFO_ logging level which provides minimal output of information in log files.
 This level can be adjusted using the `environment-logback.xml` configuration file.

-Even though one could potentially configure logging levels for all packages, it is recommended to set logging levels for the following three Optimize parts only using exact package reference as follows:
+Although one could potentially configure logging levels for all packages, it is recommended to set logging levels for the following three Optimize parts using only exact package reference as follows:

 * Optimize runtime environment: